 The Hamilton Chapel was built in 1840 and moved from Connecticut to a prominent position on the Belmont Hill campus in 1960.
 Since then, it has housed weekly assemblies, occasional lectures, and fall and spring school concerts.
-For quite a while, the chapel has been too small to accommodate both the faculty and students.
-The primary impetus for the current expansion is to increase the seat count so that the school’s 450 students and 75 faculty members can attend all-school assemblies.
+For quite a while, the chapel had been too small to accommodate both the faculty and students.
+The primary impetus for the chapel’s expansion was to increase the seat count so that the school’s 450 students and 75 faculty members can attend all-school assemblies.

-The existing building is approximately 8,250 gross square feet in total area and is 2-stories above grade with a basement.
+The existing building comprises approximately 8,250 gross square feet in total area and is 2-stories above grade with a basement.
 The above grade levels are utilized for assembly gathering space which includes fixed bench seating on the ground floor and balcony.
-The basement is currently underutilized.
+The basement had been underutilized.
 The addition includes a new footprint area of 2,500 gross square feet for approximately 5,000 square feet of added program space.
-The renovation will include new electrical and mechanical systems, an enlarged stage platform, added bench pews, and the fit out of a reception room in the lower level.
-As the construction budget is over 30% of the assessed value of the building, upgrades will be required in order to comply with 521 CMR for Existing Buildings.
+The renovation includes new electrical and mechanical systems, an enlarged stage platform, added bench pews, and the fit out of a reception room in the lower level.
+All upgrades are compliant with 521 CMR for Existing Buildings.

-While the primary purpose of the project is to increase the seating capacity, the project will bear numerous secondary, and equally noteworthy, benefits for the school community.
+While the primary purpose of the project was to increase the seating capacity, the project provides numerous secondary benefits for the school community.